Get matched with vetted scholarships and enter our

 Interview

-If you make it to this stage, you can expect to be interviewed by a panel of 3-7 current officers.
+Before we wrap up, let’s talk about the interview process for just a minute.
+If you make it to the interview stage, you can expect to be interviewed by a panel of 3-7 current firefighters.
 Interviews last anywhere from 15 to 45 minutes.
 Prepare to answer questions about your career goals and why you want to be a firefighter.
 Candidates that make it past this initial interview must conduct a final interview with the fire department chief.
-This interview allows the chief to get to know you on a personal level, and is typically more relaxed than the first one.
+This interview allows the chief to get to know you on a personal level.
+Becoming a firefighter is a serious matter, so you can expect the interview process to be just the same!

 Finances for a firefighting education